-With frozen images, only an incomplete conception of the speed and route of drifting air bubbles can be accomplished.
-By looking at the live video recordings, a much more precise understanding of how the air bubbles accelerate along the fluid flow can be gained.
+With frozen images, only an incomplete conception of the pipe vibration phenomenon can be accomplished.
+By looking at the live video recordings, a much more precise understanding can be gained.
+KTH will further analyse the violent shaking of the sparger piping with the help of the delivered video captures from the special vibration camera used in the tests.